 Marcus Aurelius cleverly observed: “The art of living is more like wrestling than dancing”.
-That just about sums up Simon Davies’ career: a celebration of challenge rather than elegance.
+That just about sums up Simon Davies’ career: a triumph of exertion over elegance.

 Simon is the Founder and for 22 years was Director-General of the influential watchdog group Privacy International which has been at the forefront of almost every major sphere of privacy, from CCTV and identity systems to border surveillance and biometrics policy..
-Over the years he has exposed the secret machinations of governments, corporations and spy agencies.
+Over the years he has helped expose the secret machinations of governments, police authorities, corporations and spy agencies.

 He is also an academic, consultant, journalist and author.
 He has been a Visiting Fellow in Law at both the University of Greenwich and the University of Essex, a Distinguished Visiting Scholar at George Washington University and for 14 years until 2011 was appointed to the London School of Economics, where he taught the groundbreaking MSc Masters course in “Privacy & Data Protection”.